 If you and your family love nature and a relaxed setting for your holiday you just can’t miss Darwin.
-Situated at the Timor Sea, it is a perfect melting pot what with people from more than 50 nations living peacefully in Darwin.
-There are museums for adults and children alike, there are art galleries to suit every taste, there are restaurants with street seating to give you the holiday feel, and then there is nature.
-Kakadu National park and Litchfield National park are a few hours drive from Darwin so your kids will have fun for sure.
+Situated at the Timor Sea, it is a perfect melting pot.
+People from more than 50 nations live in Darwin in peace.
+There are museums for adults and children alike.
+There are art galleries to suit every taste and restaurants with street seating to give you the holiday feel.
+And then there is nature.
+Unesco World Heritage-listed Kakadu National Park and Litchfield National park are a few hours drive from Darwin.
+Your kids will have fun for sure.
 As an elderly, if you want to take it easy all you need to do is hop onto a tinny (small boat) and go fishing with your beer.
+More About Darwin

 Things to see in Darwin: The Ghan, Litchfield National Park, Tiwi Islands, Mindil Beach Markets, Arnhem Islands, Katherine, Savannah Way, Darwin’s Waterfront, Darwin’s Art Precincts